 What is Title I, Part D?

-Title I, Part D, is administered by the Office of Safe and Healthy Students (OSHS), under the federal Department of Education, Office of Elementary and Secondary Education (OESE).
-Earl Myers is the Federal Program Manager for the Title I, Part D, Neglected, Delinquent or At-Risk Program.
+Title I, Part D, is administered by the Office of School Support and Accountability (OSSA), under the federal Department of Education, Office of Elementary and Secondary Education (OESE).
+Jasmine Akinsipe is the Federal Program Officer for the Title I, Part D, Neglected, Delinquent or At-Risk Program.

 The goals of Title I, Part D, are to